 - (i) Classified as held for trading.
 The Group holds a portfolio of floating and fixed interest deposits, bonds and equity securities that is managed externally by JB Were.
-This classification has been determined as all assets within this category are held for trading at any point should the Fund managers determine it is in the Council's best investment interests to do so. - (ii) The Group held no fixed interest deposits via its managed fund portfolio at 30 June 2020 (2019: \$3,711). - (iii) The Group has entered into a fixed for floating interest rate swap to hedge its floating debt.
+This classification has been determined as all assets within this category are held for trading at any point should the Fund managers determine it is in the Council's best investment interests to do so. - (ii) The Group has entered into a fixed for floating interest rate swap to hedge its floating debt.
 The Group has not adopted hedge accounting.

-Interest rate swap - South Port NZ Ltd had an interest rate swap in place which matured in November 2019.
-The interest rate swap had a fixed swap rate of 4.45% with a notional contract amount of \$5 million at 30 June 2019, however this swap matured before balance date - 30 June 2020.
+Interest rate swap - South Port NZ Ltd has entered into an interest rate swap which commences 1 July 2021 and matures in July 2026.
+The interest rate swap has a fixed swap rate of 1.27% with a notional contract amount of \$8 million.

 Interest rate swap - South Port NZ Ltd has an interest rate swap in place which commenced in November 2019 and matures in November 2024.
-The interest rate swap has a fixed swap rate of 3.64% with a notional contract amount of \$5 million at 30 June 2020 (2019: contract in place for \$5 million @3.64%, commencing November 2019 and maturing November 2024).
+The interest rate swap has a fixed swap rate of 3.64% with a notional contract amount of \$5 million at 30 June 2021 (2020: contract in place for \$5 million @ 3.64%, commencing November 2019 and maturing November 2024).

-(iv) The Group advanced \$22,124 to Gore District Council during the year (2019: \$Nil) \$Nil was advanced to Invercargill City Council (2019: \$Nil) to support the low interest loans offered on the Clean Air scheme.
-This is interest free and repayable in seven years time.
-The total amount able to be drawn down under this scheme is \$1,500,000 (2019: \$1,500,000).
+(iii) The Group has advanced \$Nil to Gore District Council during the year (2020: \$22,124) \$Nil was advanced to Invercargill City Council (2020: \$Nil) to support the low interest loans offered on the Clean Air scheme.
+This is interest free and repayable in six years time.
+The total amount able to be drawn down under this scheme is \$1,500,000 (2020: \$1,500,000).
 These loans are recorded at present value applying a discounted rate of 5.9% over the life of the loan.